google/liquidfun/liquidfun/Box2D/Box2D/Documentation/SWIG/GettingStarted.md

 ### Overview

-A subset of LiquidFun API has been exposed to [SWIG](http://www.swig.org).
+A subset of the LiquidFun API has been exposed to [SWIG](http://www.swig.org).
 The [SWIG](http://www.swig.org) interface files are all of the .swig file type.
 They are located in `Box2D/swig/java`.
 For convenience, the file structure mirrors the file structure of Box2D.
 Some LiquidFun header files are not directly pulled into SWIG, which allows users to pull in only the functionality they need.
 This reducing the number of JNI